Daylily

 “Phoenix”

 This is from my Lily Gilding series.
-I don’t paint daylilies.
-I paint with them.
+Before I painted daylilies, I painted with them.
 This is a photograph of a Backdraft Daylily, from a couple of summers back, right next to our front step.
 I modified it using several filters and adjustments, then cropped it just right.
 I call it Phoenix as it shows the persistence of new life and hope, even in the midst of entropy and crumbling bricks.

 The border and frame paint are taken directly from the colors in the photo.
 Each time you look at it, be emboldened to hope and to work for positive change that we may rise from the ashes of our brokenness to see in each and every man, woman and child, a sister or a brother, worthy of dignity, respect, and care.